Solar Panel Technology – What’s out there?

 PERC Panels

 PERC stands for Passivated Emitter and Rear Cell.
-It’s a coating on the back of solar cells that works better than the aluminium it replaced.
+It’s a coating on the back of solar cells that works better than the aluminum it replaced.
 You can read more here, but all you really need to know is it’s a method of improving efficiency now used by most panels.

 The technology first became available in 2012 but sales didn’t perk up until a few years later.
-Some early PERC panels suffered faster than expected capacity loss but manufacturers now know how to limit this and it’s no longer a problem for panels from reputable companies.
+Some early PERC panels suffered faster than expected capacity loss, but manufacturers now know how to limit this, and it’s no longer a problem for panels from reputable companies.

 Thin Film

 Ten years ago, some panels going on Australian roofs were thin film ones made by First Solar.
 While there are several thin film technologies, these ones used cadmium telluride solar cells.
-As silicon beat them on efficiency they’re no longer used residentially but are still installed by some solar farms.
+As silicon beat them on efficiency, they’re no longer used residentially but are still installed by some solar farms.
 Currently, they’re around 2% of world solar panel production.

 While their name may make them sound light, thin film panels weigh around the same as silicon ones, per square meter.
 This makes them different from…